jonnycampos/antaeus/README.md

 * Deploy the scheduler in a different docker instance to decouple from the rest service

 But also I need to find out
+* Learn Kotlin basics
+* Learn Docker basics
 * How to debug kotlin in IntelliJ
-* How to create JUnit in Kotlin
+* How to create and launch JUnit in Kotlin
+* How to access and Write sqllite database

 #Component Diagram